Authorities say teen accidentally shot herself at gun club

 The emergency crews found Haley McManus suffering from a gunshot wound.
 The girl later died at a hospital.

+Sheriff Stacy Weber said Monday that Haley was accompanied by her father and that both were target shooting.

-Sheriff Stacy Weber’s office says the incident is being treated as an accidental self-inflicted gunshot wound.
+Weber’s office says the incident is being treated as an accidental self-inflicted gunshot wound.
 No crime or negligence is suspected.

-It’s unclear whether the girl was being accompanied by a parent or anyone else when the shooting occurred.
-Weber didn’t immediately return a call Monday from The Associated Press.
-A phone listed for the gun club rang unanswered.

 The teen lived in nearby Fort Madison.
 Autopsy results are pending.